MaazBatla/MaazBatla/README.md

 # Hi there!
 I'm Maaz Batla 👋

 Welcome to my GitHub profile!
-I'm a passionate **Backend Developer** and **Computer Science Graduate** with hands-on experience in building web applications, tackling cybersecurity challenges, and working with a variety of technology stacks.
+I'm a passionate **Backend Developer** and **Computer Science Graduate** with hands-on experience in building web applications, tackling cybersecurity challenges, engineering data solutions, and working with a variety of technology stacks.

 ## 🌟 What I Do:
 - **Backend Development:** Focused on creating efficient, scalable web applications using **Node.js**, **Spring Boot**, and **.NET Core**.
 I'm experienced in CRUD operations, API design, and optimizing database interactions.
 - **Web Development Intern at TPL Insurance:** Currently working on backend development projects using **.NET**, **SQL Server**, and **C#**.
 My responsibilities include designing and developing CRUD operations, collaborating with the project management team, and improving internal processes.
 - **Cybersecurity:** With a solid foundation in information security, I’ve worked on **AAA principles**, **Network Security**, **GRC**, and **SOC** operations during my internship at **BankIslami**.
-- **Engro Internship:** I was part of a dynamic team where I contributed to [describe your role here], focusing on [mention any project, tech stack, or skills].
+- **Data Engineering:** During my Engro intership, I was part of a dynamic team where I contributed to the efforts of the Data Transformation and Engineering team, focusing on data pipelineing, transformation, engineering, warehousing, and visualization, utilizing tools including **Python** libraries, the **Qlik** platform, and **Snowflake Cloud** solutions.

 ## 🛠 Tech Stack:
 - **Frameworks & Tools:** ASP.NET Core, .NET, Spring Boot, and more.